lambdaclass/era_vm/docs/zksync-era-integration.md

 -   Starting bootloader execution.
 -   Rolling back the VM state in case of errors.

 Since both transactions and the bootloader run in the same `era_vm`, the bootloader accesses a reserved heap where the operator writes any required data.
 This interaction is continuous, as the bootloader is unaware of the broader state of the `era_vm`.
 To facilitate communication, the bootloader can write to a special address that triggers a suspension of the `era_vm` execution, allowing the operator to provide necessary data.
-These are known as hooks, and based on the written value a specific hook will get triggered by the operator.
+These are known as **hooks**, and based on the written value a specific hook will get triggered by the operator.
 Here are some of the most important hooks:

 -   **PostResult**: Sets the last transaction result
--   **TxHasEnded**: if the mode of execution is set to **OneTx**, then the execution is stopped and it returns the result collected in the **PostResult** hook.
+-   **TxHasEnded**: if the mode of execution is set to **OneTx**, then the execution is stopped and it returns the result collected in the _PostResult_ hook.
 -   **NotifyAboutRefunds**: Inform the operator about the amount of gas refunded after a transaction.
 -   **AskOperatorForRefund**: here the bootloader asks the operator to suggest a refund amount for the transaction.
--   **PubdataRequested**: At the end of the batch, the bootloader asks for the data to publish on the l1(more about this later).
+-   **PubdataRequested**: At the end of the batch, the bootloader asks for the data to publish on the l1 (more on this later).

 Now, where does the operator know where to write to?
 Again, within the `era_vm`, there exists a special heap reserved exclusively for the bootloader.
-The Operator writes all the data in that heap which has designated slots based on the type of data to write(see more [here](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/docs/specs/zk_evm/bootloader.md#structure-of-the-bootloaders-memory)).
+The Operator writes all the data in that heap which has designated slots based on the type of data to write (see more [here](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/docs/specs/zk_evm/bootloader.md#structure-of-the-bootloaders-memory)).
 Transactions, for example, are pushed into the `[252189..523261]` slots.

 ### Rollbacks and snapshots

 In the `era_vm`, when a transaction encounters a panic or reverts, the vm needs to roll back the changes, restoring only a part of the [state](https://github.com/lambdaclass/era_vm/blob/main/src/state.rs#L43-L60) to its previous frame.
-Remember that frames are created under `near_call` and `far_call` opcodes, and to manage state rollbacks, fields in the related structs are marked as `Rollbackable` (see [here](https://github.com/lambdaclass/era_vm/blob/zksync-era-integration-tests/src/state.rs#L299-L307)).
+Remember that frames are created under `near_call` and `far_call` opcodes.
 Currently, rollbacks are perform using snapshots which are just copies of the current state.
 If a rollback is necessary, the state is restored from these snapshots.

 The Bootloader, can fail sometimes, and it is the job of the Operator to trigger rollbacks.
 However, this type of rollback differs from the ones just mentioned.
 Bootloader rollbacks involve restoring not only the [full vm state](https://github.com/lambdaclass/era_vm/blob/zksync-era-integration-tests/src/vm.rs#L66-L69) but also the bootloader state.
 These snapshots are called external snapshots and can only be triggered by the Bootloader.
 [Here](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/core/lib/multivm/src/versions/era_vm/snapshot.rs) you can see what a full snapshot looks like.
 Before starting a new batch execution, the operator creates a snapshot, which is also used at the end of execution to collect logs (see [here](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/core/lib/multivm/src/versions/era_vm/vm.rs#L508-L595) for more details).

-> Notice that when we say vm `state`, we refer to the changes made to the data that lives on the chain, and the vm `execution` is the vm state of registers, memory, etc. This difference is important since transactions reverts and panics only rollback the vm `state` (actually just a part of it not all), but bootloader rollbacks also restore the vm `execution`.
+> Notice that when we say vm `state`, we refer to the changes made to the data that lives on the chain, and the vm `execution` is the vm state of registers, memory, etc (see more [here](#era_vm-key-structures)).
+This difference is important since transactions reverts and panics only rollback the vm `state` (actually just a part of it not all), but bootloader rollbacks also restore the vm `execution`.

 ## Publishing data